gusgoose/inopportuneadventures/src/pages/blog/2019-08-29-the-west-highland-way.md

 title: 'Travelog: The West Highland Way'
 date: 2019-08-29T10:37:29.623Z
 description: Misadventures on Scotland's most famous walking route.
-featuredpost: false
-featuredimage: /img/home-jumbotron.jpg
 tags:
   - walking
 ---
 **Day 1:**

-I have arrived at camp number one, Drymen, which under the circumstances of constant rain all day is ironically named.
+I have arrived at camp number one - _Drymen_ - which, let me tell you, is ironically named.
 Walk itself was largely unremarkable, apart from the incessance of the rain, which was.
 I met a Frenchman called Francois who speaks poor English, and we walked the whole route together.
 At one point he admitted discomfort due to his boxers rubbing between his legs.
 Guessing they were cotton, I suggested it would probably be better if he took them off entirely.
 He was taken aback and clearly something had been lost in translation.

 **Day 2:**